danc256/retropc-cracks/tsr/README.md

 ### Indiana Jones and the Fate of Atlantis

 This took 10 minutes using the same approach for The Secret of Monkey Island.
-I just 2x checked the file timestamps and I botched the order I did them.

 ## MONKEY1.ASM

 ### The Secret of Monkey Island

 Oh man this was hard.
 I may have been a touch arrogant back then (big fish, small pond, maybe one other person in the area cracked games).
 This was a lesson in humility.
 I did my usual stepping and patching on the doc check and called it a day.
 But as I was playing the game I got stuck on a section that I know should have worked.
 Hmmmm.
 Sure enough, restart the game without the patch and pass the protection check legitimately and I got past that area.
 After more poking around is when I realized they created the copy protection in their interpreter.
+When I patched what I thought was a dedicated protection check I broke the interpreter, breaking the game.
 Stomach sinks.
 Pupils dialate.
 Do I have to reverse engineer their bytecode to crack this?

 This was a marathon week where I spent close to 80 hours on this one title.
 So many failed attempts, and such a blatant disregard for personal hygiene.
 Inspiration struck on maybe the 5th day.
 If I passed the protection and restarted the game, it didn't re-run the doc check.
 So that means there must be a flag somewhere that is set once the protection check is passed.